qadron/tiq/README.md

 ## Synopsis

-Tiq is a simple and lightweight clustering solution protocol.
+Tiq is a simple and lightweight clustering solution.

-This implementation is based on [Toq](https://github.com/qadron/toq) for Remote Procedure Call needs.
+This implementation is based on [Toq](https://github.com/qadron/toq) to cover Remote Procedure Call needs.

 ## Concepts

-There are a few key concepts in `Tik`:
+There are a few key concepts in `Tiq`:

 ### Node

-`Tik::Node` offers _Node_ representations, _server-side_ presences if you must.
+`Tiq::Node` offers _Node_ representations, _server-side_ presences if you must.

 To start a _Node_, you need to create a class that inherits from `Tiq::Node` and instantiate it with a URL to bind to.